xpack/xmake-js/doc/jekyll/files/xmake.json.md

 are removed; the detailed logic is:

 - start with empty lists of options
+- append the top definitions
+- append the target definitions
-- copy toolchain definitions
+- append the toolchain definitions
+- append the profile(s) definitions
-- append definitions contributed by target/profile(s)/configuration
+- append the configuration definitions
-- remove unwanted definitions as instructed by target/profile(s)/configuration
+- collect all unwanted definitions as instructed by top/target/toolchain/profile(s)/configuration (order not relevant)
+- remove unwanted definitions

+Although the order of compiler options should not matter, the order of definitions is generally preserved.
+This might make some difference for the list of include folders.

 TODO: decide if `removeXxx` make any sense in target/profile(s).

 ## Properties

-### Version
+### Schema version

 Type: string.